 - Look for fabrics without too much elastane or lycra – we don’t want cling, we want skim.

 - Strategically placed ruching and draping on garments can really work well to disguise your tummy.

-- Curved hems, rather than straight ones, can elongate your legs, whilst hiding your stomach.
+- Curved hems that dip down at the front, rather than straight ones, can elongate your legs, whilst hiding your stomach.